Over-the-line

 Unlike in softball, the batter and pitcher are on the same team.
-The batter stands at Home.
-The pitcher stands anywhere in front of The Line, not in the triangle.
+The batter stands at Home and the pitcher stands anywhere in front of The Line, not in the triangle.
 Fielders (the other team) stand behind The Line, in fair territory.
-The objective for the batter is to get a hit which is to hit the ball into fair territory without a fielder catching it.
+The objective for the batter is to hit the ball into fair territory without a fielder catching it.
 A hit may also be made when the fielder who catches the ball crosses over the line (or the line's extension) or drops the ball in either fair or foul territory.
 No bases are physically run, however.

-An out is made if (a) the ball is hit into your triangle, (b) a batter gets a strike (swings and completely misses), (c) the defenders catch the ball without crossing over The Line or its extensions, (d) a batter has two fouls (a foul is a ball that lands in foul territory, a pitch taken at or a balk), (e) a player bats out of order, or (f) either the pitcher or batter touches but does not catch a struck ball (if the pitcher or batter catches it, there is a no pitch).
+An out is made if (a) the ball is hit into the triangle, (b) a batter gets a strike (swings and completely misses), (c) the defenders catch the ball without crossing over The Line or its extensions, (d) a batter has two fouls (a foul is a ball that lands in foul territory, a pitch taken at or a balk), (e) a player bats out of order, or (f) either the pitcher or batter touches, but does not catch a struck ball (if the pitcher or batter catches it, there is a no pitch).
 Unlike baseball and softball, where the foul lines are in fair territory, the ropes are in foul territory.
 Three outs end the half-inning, as in regular baseball and softball.

 The scoring system is as follows: